Federal Civil Asset Forfeiture

 List of Defenses in a Federal Civil Asset Forfeiture Case

-The Assistant United States Attorney (AUSA) working as an Asset Forfeiture Coordinator o Financial Litigation Coordinator at the U.S. Attorney’s Office makes the decision about whether to file a complaint for forfeiture against the seized property.
+The Assistant United States Attorney (AUSA) working as an Asset Forfeiture Coordinator or Financial Litigation Coordinator at the U.S. Attorney’s Office decides whether to file a complaint for forfeiture against the seized property.
+If the AUSA files a complaint for forfeiture, anyone asserting a claim to that property must file an answer and assert the following affirmative defenses.

+What happens if the AUSA misses that 90 day deadline to file the complaint?
 In those cases, the claimant might file a claim for violations of the Administrative Procedure Act (“APA”), a claim for violation of CAFRA, a Fifth Amendment claim, a Fourth Amendment claim, a claim for mandamus, or a claim under the Federal Tort Claims Act (“FTCA”) for replevin and conversion.

 Other defenses to the complaint for forfeiture might include:

-• Plaintiff’s complaint fails to state claims upon which relief may be granted.
+- Plaintiff’s complaint fails to state claims upon which relief may be granted.

-• The forfeiture violates the excessive fines clause of the Eighth Amendment to the United States Constitution.
+- The forfeiture violates the excessive fines clause of the Eighth Amendment to the United States Constitution.

-• The federal government failed to follow proper procedures and violated Defendant’s due process rights by taking over property originally seized by officers employed by the State of Florida.
+- The federal government failed to follow proper procedures and violated Defendant’s due process rights by taking over property originally seized by officers employed by the State of Florida.

-• Title 21 U.S.C. §881 is unconstitutional because the government is attempting to punish the Claimant for a crime without a grand jury indictment and without the safeguards of Due Process as afforded by the United States Constitution.
+- Title 21 U.S.C. §881 is unconstitutional because the government is attempting to punish the Claimant for a crime without a grand jury indictment and without the safeguards of Due Process as afforded by the United States Constitution.

-• The property is not subject to seizure and forfeiture
+- The property is not subject to seizure and forfeiture

-• There is no probable cause to believe that the Defendant Property was used or maintained, or intended to be used or maintained, to commit or to facilitate the commission of any violation of 21 U.S.C. §§841or 846.
+- There is no probable cause to believe that the Defendant Property was used or maintained, or intended to be used or maintained, to commit or to facilitate the commission of any violation of 21 U.S.C. §§ 841 or 846.

-• The federal government is estopped from obtaining a forfeiture judgment because the seizure warrant was obtained through incorrect, misleading, or incomplete allegations.
+- The federal government is estopped from obtaining a forfeiture judgment because the seizure warrant was obtained through incorrect, misleading, or incomplete allegations.

-• The federal government cannot obtain a forfeiture judgment because it has not acted in good faith.
+- The federal government cannot obtain a forfeiture judgment because it has not acted in good faith.

-• The equitable sharing provisions of the federal forfeiture program, including Titles 21 U.S.C.§881(e)(1)(A) and (e)(3); 18 U.S.C. §981(e)(2); 18 U.S.C. §1963(g); and 19 U.S.C. §1616(a), exceed the lawful powers of the federal government.
+- The equitable sharing provisions of the federal forfeiture program, including Titles 21 U.S.C.§881(e)(1)(A) and (e)(3); 18 U.S.C. §981(e)(2); 18 U.S.C. §1963(g); and 19 U.S.C. §1616(a), exceed the lawful powers of the federal government.

-• These provisions create a means and an incentive for local law enforcement agencies to unilaterally circumvent state forfeiture laws, resulting in an actual, concrete injury to Claimants.
+- These provisions create a means and an incentive for local law enforcement agencies to unilaterally circumvent state forfeiture laws, resulting in an actual, concrete injury to Claimants.

-• The provisions deprive the people of Florida and their legislature from knowingly accepting participation in the equitable sharing program, and thereby impair state sovereignty and commandeer state and local law enforcement
+- The provisions deprive the people of Florida and their legislature from knowingly accepting participation in the equitable sharing program, and thereby impair state sovereignty and commandeer state and local law enforcement

 agencies to administer federal laws contrary to state policy in violation of the Tenth Amendment to the United States Constitution.

-• The federal government did not provide Claimant with proper notice of the seizure in violation of 18 U.S.C. §983(a).
+- The federal government did not provide Claimant with proper notice of the seizure in violation of 18 U.S.C. §983(a).

-• The proceeds are not from unlawful activity.
+- The proceeds are not from unlawful activity.

-• The claim is barred by the prohibition of depriving citizens of property without due process of law as provided for in the Fifth Amendment to the United States Constitution.
+- The claim is barred by the prohibition of depriving citizens of property without due process of law as provided for in the Fifth Amendment to the United States Constitution.

-• The Government has waited an unduly long time in asserting its claims and such delay has prejudiced the Claimant’s rights and hindered the ability to defend/respond in this case, and therefore, the Plaintiff’s claims are barred by Laches.
+- The Government has waited an unduly long time in asserting its claims and such delay has prejudiced the Claimant’s rights and hindered the ability to defend/respond in this case, and therefore, the Plaintiff’s claims are barred by Laches.

-• Plaintiff has waived any claims it may otherwise have had.
+- Plaintiff has waived any claims it may otherwise have had.

-• Plaintiff’s Complaint does not comply with the requirement of Supplemental Rule G to “state sufficiently detailed facts to support a reasonable belief that the government will be able to meet it burden of proof at trial.”
+- Plaintiff’s Complaint does not comply with the requirement of Supplemental Rule G to “state sufficiently detailed facts to support a reasonable belief that the government will be able to meet it burden of proof at trial.”

-• Forfeiture of the Defendant currency is barred by the Appropriations Clause of Article 1, Section 9 of the United States Constitution.
+- Forfeiture of the Defendant currency is barred by the Appropriations Clause of Article 1, Section 9 of the United States Constitution.

-• If the forfeiture is completed, law enforcement agencies will be able to use money from the forfeiture to fund their activities absent any appropriation from Congress.
+- If the forfeiture is completed, law enforcement agencies will be able to use money from the forfeiture to fund their activities absent any appropriation from Congress.
 But, under the Appropriations Clause, money for government spending must be secured through congressional appropriation.

 The attorney defending the civil asset forfeiture action by answering the complaint will often demand a trial by jury on all issues so triable.
 Additionally, the answer to the complaint will request:

-• that the Court deny Plaintiff’s claim for forfeiture of the Defendant currency;
+- that the Court deny Plaintiff’s claim for forfeiture of the Defendant currency;

-• order the Defendant currency or other property returned to Claimant;
+- order the Defendant currency or other property returned to Claimant;

-• order that Plaintiff pay Claimant’s attorney’s fees and costs pursuant to 28 U.S.C. §2465(b)(1)(A);
+- order that Plaintiff pay Claimant’s attorney’s fees and costs pursuant to 28 U.S.C. §2465(b)(1)(A);

-• order that Plaintiff pay pre-and post-judgment interest on the Defendant currency to Claimant pursuant to 28 U.S.C. §2465(b)(1)(B)-(C); and
+- order that Plaintiff pay pre-and post-judgment interest on the Defendant currency to Claimant pursuant to 28 U.S.C. §2465(b)(1)(B)-(C); and

-• such additional relief as the Court deems just and proper.
+- such additional relief as the Court deems just and proper.

 Motions in Civil Asset Forfeiture Cases

-In civil forfeiture actions at the federal level, the attorney for the claimant should consider the available motions that can be filed under Federal Rules of Civil Procedure including all of the Rule 12 Motions to Dismiss.
+In civil forfeiture actions at the federal level, the attorney for the claimant should consider the available motions, including all of the Rule 12 Motions to Dismiss, that can be filed under the Federal Rules of Civil Procedure.
+At the federal law, the discovery tools and motions used in these cases include:

-• Interrogatories — Sworn answers to written questions – Rule 33;
+- Interrogatories — Sworn answers to written questions – Rule 33;

-• Depositions — Sworn oral testimony under oath – Rules 30-31;
+- Depositions — Sworn oral testimony under oath – Rules 30-31;

-• Document requests — Requests for specific categories of documents – Rule 34;
+- Document requests — Requests for specific categories of documents – Rule 34;

-• Motion to Compel – Fed.
+- Motion to Compel – Fed.
 R. Civ.
 P. 36(a);

-• Motion for Summary Judgment.- Fed.
+- Motion for Summary Judgment.- Fed.
 R. Civ.
 P. 56.

 In civil asset forfeiture cases, a motion to dismiss for failure to state a claim can be filed under Fed.
 R. Civ.
 P. 12(b)(6).
 The pleading requirements are found in Supplemental Rule G(2).